infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-4/00_system_out_debugging.md

 In the Robocode console, you’ll see messages like:

 ```
 Hello!
-My name is DebugBot3000
+My name is Mr Robot
 Turning right and scanning...
-DebugBot3000 saw a robot at distance: 250.0
+Mr Robot saw a robot
-DebugBot3000 was hit by a bullet from direction: -45.0
+Mr Robot was hit by a bullet from direction: 45.0
-DebugBot3000 hit a wall at bearing: 90.0
+Mr Robot hit a wall at bearing: 90.0
 ```

 This gives you a real-time log of what’s going on during battle.